 Claire Davey succeeded Greg Bond as Managing Editor of Points in January 2022.
 She is a PhD Candidate in Sociology at Canterbury Christ Church University, UK and is a recipient of the University Research Scholarship.
-Her research explores identities in sobriety, particularly through the lenses of gender, sexuality, and online communities.
+Her research explores identities in sobriety, particularly within online communities.
 Her former degrees are in Gender, Sexuality & Culture (MA) from Birkbeck, University of London and History (BA) from the University of Bristol.
 Claire also presents Club Soda‘s Meet the Scholar webinar series on themes of alcohol, sobriety, and wellbeing, and is an active member of the Drinking Studies Network. @C_G_Davey

 Bob Beach is a cultural historian interested in the history of cannabis in the United States before the 1960s.
 He’s written on marijuana history and folklore, drug war activism, and recently, marijuana legalization in New York State.
 He is a doctoral candidate in the history department at the University at Albany, SUNY.
 While writing for Points and finishing the degree, he adjuncts at Utica College, teaching courses in U.S. and drug history.
 When not working on cannabis history, he’s a standup comedian, improv actor, and sketch maker at the Uptown Theater for Creative Arts in Utica, NY.
 He is an aspiring podcaster and YouTuber, working on interesting and informative ways to blend comedy and history for a popular audience.
 Follow Bob on Twitter: @Bob_Beach1